matrix-org/matrix-spec-proposals/proposals/4125-federation-invite-via.md

 When rejecting an invite, the server should also do the same as above but for the `/make_leave` and `/send_leave` endpoints, iterating over the servers until it either is able to leave or gets a `403 M_FORBIDDEN` response.

+In the case where multiple users on the same server have recieved invites to the same room over federation, servers in the most recent invite should be attempted first, and should work through invities in reverse chronological order, attempting the servers specified in each as explained above.
+Servers should only be attempted on their most recent appearence.

 ## Potential issues

 None foreseen.